gywgyw216216/NULL/README.md

 2. Flameproof_Screen.ps1;

 ### Notice: It Can Make Your Screen Work Always.
+It Will Press Space Key Every 295(300) Seconds(5 Minutes).
 Please Run it by Windows Powershell.
-The Time is 300 Seconds.

 3. To be continue......